narphu/churn/README.md

 This project implements a **robust, production-ready MLOps pipeline** for customer churn prediction.
 It goes beyond just building a model — the full pipeline supports:

-- Data preprocessing and feature engineering
+- Data preprocessing
-- Training multiple ML models with evaluation
+- Model training with evaluation
-- SHAP-based model explainability
 - MLflow for tracking, versioning, and promotion
 - FastAPI-based local inference API
 - KServe deployment for scalable inference on Kubernetes